godotengine/godot-docs/getting_started/step_by_step/scripting_languages.rst

 Godot offers **four gameplay programming languages**: GDScript, C#, and, via its GDExtension technology, C and C++.
-There are more community-supported languages, but these are the official ones.
+There are more community-supported languages, often referred to as "language bindings", but these four are the official ones.
+Unofficial language bindings can be found on community-maintained lists such as [this one](https://github.com/Godot-Languages-Support/godot-lang-support) or elsewhere on the internet.
+Not everybody remembers to add their work to shared lists, nor wants to, nor necessarily can be trusted, so be aware of that.

 You can use multiple languages in a single project.
 For instance, in a team, you could code gameplay logic in GDScript as it's fast to write, and use C# or C++ to